 If your offer is rejected, you may request reconsideration if the circumstances have materially changed, you are willing to substantially increase the offer, or any of the information was misinterpreted by the state.

-Struggling under the weight of financial strain and debt can be overwhelming.
-If you’re not sure where to turn for help, Solvable has options that can free you of your debt and help you get your finances back on track.
-Learn more about the tax debt options, including helpful resources and personalized education, available from Solvable.
+Struggling under the weight of financial strain and back taxes can be overwhelming.
+If you’re not sure where to turn for help, Solvable has options that can free you of your back taxes and help you get your finances back on track.
+Learn more about the back tax options, including helpful resources and personalized education, available from Solvable.